cheomanigua/webdevhugo/content/docs/hugo/index.md

 ### Set the theme in your config file

-In all cases four casas, be sure that your project's `config.toml` file has the theme added:
+In all four cases, be sure that your project's `config.toml` file has the theme added:
 ```
 $ echo "theme = 'theme-name'" >> config.toml
 ```